-Goal 3.
-Ensure healthy lives and promote wellbeing for all at all ages
+g for all at all ages

-CN has a strong focus on the health and wellbeing of the community.
-We are working in partnership with the health and community sector on identified local priorities, such as mental health and overall wellbeing, while promoting healthy lifestyles.
+e community.
+We are working in partnership with the health and ental health and overall wellbeing, while promoting healthy lifestyles.

-Goal 4.
-Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all
+cation and promote lifelong learning opportunities for all

-CN supports opportunities and initiatives that help to build the educational basis for lifelong learning.
-From early childhood programs at the library through to vocational education and training support for workers, we are focused on improving the inclusivity and equity of education and training to support community outcomes.
+ild the educational basis for lifelona learnina.
+From early childhood and training support for workers, we are focused on improving the rt community outcomes.